 Lake Ivern Trail is a 14.3 mile lightly trafficked out and back trail located near Butte Falls, Oregon that features a great forest setting and is rated as moderate.
-The trail is primarily used for hiking, trail running, camping, and backpacking and is accessible from July until October.
+The trail is primarily used for hiking, trail running, camping, and backpacking and is best used from July until October.

 I finally got back here after nearly 50 years.
 When we finished building this trail you could have driven a car on it, a bit of an exaggeration, but our boss did drive his motor cycle on it.
 Rather quickly too, as we had just stirred up a yellow jacket nest.
 While it was great to visit I was very disappointed in the condition of the trail.
 It looks as if the Forest Service has abandoned the it.
 Numerous trees across it that have clearly been there for a few season.
 I went as far as Buckley Spring which was my goal.
 I would like to have gone all of the way to Lake Ivern but too much dead fall and I was tired.